Overview of Symptoms in Children for Needed Growth Guidance

 These problems include breathing issues, difficulty sleeping and eating, impaired physical growth and cognitive development, and a greater risk of developing chronic and potentially life-threatening health conditions.

-Treating children early with RAGGA orthodontics does not put the aesthetics (i.e., straight teeth) first.
+Treating children early with anterior guided expansion appliances does not put the aesthetics (i.e., straight teeth) first.
 It focuses on achieving optimal jaw size and health, improving facial appearance, opening the airway to ensure proper breathing, and protecting overall health to achieve a beautiful smile.

-RAGGA orthodontic treatment works by using the body’s natural response to help reshape the upper jaw, or maxilla, and improve facial growth and facial structure with the help of an oral appliance.
-These appliances, also known as growth appliances, are increasing in popularity as an alternative to conventional braces.
-RAGGA is also often referred to as face-forward orthodontics, Controlled Arch Orthodontics or epigenetic orthodontics.
+Anterior guided expansion orthodontic treatment works by utilizing the body’s natural response to expand the upper jaw, or maxilla, and enhance growth and facial structure through the use of an oral appliance.
+These appliances have gained popularity as an alternative to traditional braces.

-With RAGGA treatment, a small, lightweight growth appliance is made to fit in the upper jaw.
-The appliance works by stimulating a nerve in the roof of the upper palate, causing the body to respond by developing new bone tissue that expands the upper jaw with forward growth to allow space for incoming adult teeth.
-It also opens the airway and restores balance to the face.
-It is removable so that the child can maintain proper oral hygiene and work up to wearing the appliance at all times, even during eating.
-This teaches the child normal tongue habits and increases nasal breathing.
+During anterior guided expansion treatment, a small and lightweight appliance is custom-made to fit in the upper jaw.
+The appliance operates by stimulating a nerve located in the roof of the upper palate, prompting the body to respond by facilitating forward expansion, creating space for incoming adult teeth.
+Additionally, it helps to widen the airway and restore facial balance.
+The appliance is designed to be removable, enabling the child to maintain proper oral hygiene.
+Gradually, the child progresses to wearing the appliance at all times, including during meals.
+This approach encourages normal tongue habits and promotes nasal breathing.

 What Can RAGGA Treat?

-How do you know if RAGGA or conventional orthodontics are right for your child?
-RAGGA can help treat a range of oral and overall health symptoms, including:
+How do you know if anterior guided expansion is right for your child?
+It can help treat a range of oral and overall health symptoms, including:

 • Bite alignment concerns, such as crossbites, overbites and underbites